RedisInsight/RedisDesktopManager/docs/quick-start.md

 ## Connect to private redis-server via SSH tunnel
 ### Basic SSH tunneling
 SSH tab is supposed to allow you using SSH tunnel.
 It's useful if your redis-server is not publicly accessible via a network.
 To use SSH tunnel select checkbox "Use SSH Tunnel".
-There are different security options: you can use a plain password or openssh private key.
+There are different security options: you can use a plain password or OpenSSH private key.

-!!! note "for Windows users:"
+>!!! note "for Windows users:"
     Your private key is must be in .pem format.

 <img src="http://redisdesktop.com/static/docs/rdm_ssh.png" height="300" />